jessicarush/javascript-notes/document_object_model.md

 }
 ```

+### Traverse the DOM

-You can also **traverse** from one element node to another related node using the following properties.
+You can also *traverse* from one element node to another related node using the following properties.
 There is a weirdness with this in that whitespace is considered a node.
 So in order for the first five to work as expected, you have to remove all whitespace in your HTML, including line breaks.
 No Thanks.
-The last five were added later (probably ES6) but are definitely more useful.
+The last five were added later (probably ES6) but are definitely useful.

 ```javascript
 let startNode = document.getElementById('main-nav');